microsoft/MLOpsPython/docs/custom_container.md

 Especially when working in a team, it's possible for environment changes across branches to interfere with one another.

-For example, if the master branch is using scikit-learn and you create a branch to use Tensorflow instead, and you remove scikit-learn from the
-[ci_dependencies.yml](../diabetes_regression/ci_dependencies.yml) Conda environment definition and runs the [docker-image-pipeline.yml](../environment_setup/docker-image-pipeline.yml) Docker image, the master branch will stop building.
+For example, if the master branch is using scikit-learn and you create a branch to use Tensorflow instead, and you decide to remove scikit-learn from the [ci_dependencies.yml](../diabetes_regression/ci_dependencies.yml) Conda environment definition and run the [docker-image-pipeline.yml](../environment_setup/docker-image-pipeline.yml) Docker image, then the master branch will stop building.

 You could leave scikit-learn in addition to Tensorflow in the environment, but that is not ideal, as you would have to take an extra step to remove scikit-learn after merging your branch to master.